 An alphanumeric value that references a specific payment method stored in your Vault.
 Must be less than or equal to 36 characters.
 If using a custom integration, you can specify what you want the token to be.
 If not specified, the gateway will generate one that can be accessed on the result.
-If using our Drop-in UI, you cannot specify your own token.
+If using our Drop-in UI with a customer ID to vault payment methods, you can't specify your own token.
 Length and format of gateway-generated tokens and IDs may change at any time.

 While it is possible to pass both raw card data and a payment method nonce in the same call, we recommend passing only a payment method nonce.